Design Challenges for a Multi-Perspective Search Engine: Design Challenges

 \subsection{Trustworthiness}

-User trust in the results from a search engine is largely governed by the empirical \emph{authoritativeness} of their information sources and content.
-From the perspective of information sources, its trustworthiness is typically determined by the process it generates and publishes the content.
-For example, a news source is generally considered credible if all the published content goes through fact-checking and statement biases are carefully removed \cite{entman2007framing}.
+User trust in the results from a search engine is largely governed by the empirical \emph{authoritativeness} of their information sources and content \cite{PasternackRo13, ZhangIvRo19}.
+From the perspective of information sources, a source's trustworthiness is typically determined by the process it generates and publishes the content.
+For example, a news source is generally considered credible if all the published content go through fact-checking, and statement biases within the content are carefully removed \cite{entman2007framing}.

 However, such information is typically neither transparent nor available from the users perspective.
 To increase access to information about trustworthiness of information sources, we argue for the need of two alternative strategies.
 First, meta information about the sources helps user recognize the type of content they are seeing, and how to assess the credibility of the content accordingly.
 For example, it takes drastically different approach assessing the trust value of a official guidance on COVID-19 published by a government entity, versus a opinion piece from a major news outlet criticizing the guidance.
 Second, for each identified or generated responses in the context of the user query, we corroborate it with supporting evidence extracted from the document \cite{aharoni2014benchmark}.
 These two strategies work together to provide user a potential way to visually assess the credibility of the content they see.